Settings and Functions I First Mastered When Starting to Use Claude Code

 • Delete unnecessary lines (shorter is better!)

-4 ways to reduce token consumption
+4 methods to reduce token consumption

-Check the session's context window status
+Check the session context window status

 Use the /context command to check current usage.